• Skip to primary navigation

 Curriculum for the classroom

 For teachers, IB curricula are more stringent.
 As part of the internal assessment, the IB requires your teacher to grade certain necessary assignments, such as oral presentations.
-AP teachers, on the other hand, have a little more leeway in how they teach an AP course, as long as they’re efficiently preparing students for the exam.
+On the other hand, AP teachers have a little more leeway in how they teach an AP course, as long as they’re efficiently preparing students for the exam.

 Read: 10 Best College Student Laptop Discounts You Can Get